 1. The Filmmaking Stuff Checklist: This provides you and your filmmaking friends with the official filmmaking stuff checklist, as well as useful tactics emailed directly to your inbox.

-2. Movie Plan Pro: This Tom Malloy’s film business plan template so you can have meaningful conversations with prospective film investors.
+Film Business Plan This Tom Malloy’s film business plan template so you can have meaningful conversations with prospective film investors.

 3. Shot List Tool Kit: This training provides an online training course for filmmakers who want to breakdown and schedule their movies